Trump Taunts North Korea Over Missile Test, But U.S. Policy Remains Unclear

 A few weeks before taking office, President Trump assured Americans via Twitter that they didn’t need to worry about North Korea developing a nuclear weapon capable of hitting the United States on his watch:

-It’s not clear exactly what Trump meant, but over Forth of July weekend, North Korea demonstrated that it’s taken a significant step toward being able to fire a nuclear weapon at the U.S.
+It’s not clear exactly what Trump meant, but over Fourth of July weekend, North Korea demonstrated that it’s taken a significant step toward being able to fire a nuclear weapon at the U.S.

-On Tuesday in North Korea (late on Monday in the United States) Kim Jong-un’s regime tested its first intercontinental ballistic missile.
+On Tuesday in North Korea (late on Monday in the United States), Kim Jong-un’s regime tested its first intercontinental-ballistic missile.
 North Korea’s Academy of Defense Science claimed the Hwasong-14 was the “final step” in creating a “confident and powerful nuclear state that can strike anywhere on Earth.”
 As usual, North Korea is seriously exaggerating its military capabilities, but the U.S. State Department and the Pentagon confirmed on Tuesday that the missile was an ICBM.
 The Hwasong-14 was in the air for 37 minutes, and South Korean and Japanese officials said it flew for more than 500 miles before landing in the ocean off Japan’s coast.
 The missile was fired at a steep trajectory, but experts said it may show Pyongyang is capable of reaching Alaska.

 It seems unlikely that North Korea would launch a preemptive strike against the U.S., and experts believe they’re still a few years away from figuring out how to put a nuclear warhead on an ICBM.
 But needless to say, the latest launch puts the U.S. in a very delicate and dangerous situation.
 President Trump responded late on Monday night by mocking Kim on Twitter.